duncanbradley/axis-extension/draft.md

 Fourth, additional ratings collected in E2 provide insight into participants’ confidence.
 Although analysis of these ratings indicated an interaction between denominator information and axis setting, the minuscule associated effect size casts doubt over its practical significance.
 In spite of this, absence of a denominator clearly lowered confidence, compared to when a denominator was present.
 This suggests that participants were hesitant to form magnitude judgements based solely on a bar chart’s appearance.
 Textual confirmation of a denominator was prefered regardless of graphical cues to context.

-## Relationship to Prior Work

-For fuzzy-trace theory, the goal is to promote an appropriate gist-level message, rather than expecting memorisation of verbatim information, since gist takes precedence over verbatim information when it comes to reasoning.

-We contribute a broad body of literature demonstrating biases in the interpretation of numerical information ().
-Our results resemble a type of framing effect, where presentation format elicit different interpretations of the same values.

-They demonstrate that insufficient attention to denominators reduces comprehension of presented information (Okan et al., 2018).

-Like others, we found
-  * the role of axis limits
-  * the importance of denominator information
-… In addition, we Reveal + investigate inconsistency - we demonstrate that variability in ratings, and explore.
-Our findings are consistent with foreground-background theory/proportional reasoning theory.

-Much prior research has observed that manipulating axis limits can change interpretations of the difference between values.
-We contribute to a smaller body of related work on the effect of axis limits on the interpretation of the magnitude of values.
-Even those studies which have looked at magnitude, have tended to use composite measures, or have investigate related concepts, such as understanding.
-The benefit of looking at interpretations is that they are closest to gist - the takeaway message, rather the verbatim information which is unlikely to stick in the mind.
-Look at justification in Stone et al. 2015.

-Some (no) prior work has investigated the role of additional information.
-We demonstrate that contextual information can limit a bias.
-The observed effects may be mitigated by additional information.

-Whereas much prior research has been limited to interpretation of risk probability information (), we demonstrate that biases in interpretation exist for a range of non-risk scenarios.
-This provides confidence that these findings are widely applicable.
-This work also tends to use a single trial.
-With multiple trials per condition, we have enhanced statistical power, increasing confidence in our results.

-When similar explorations of the visual denominator displays developed charts without denominator information, they appeared to use abitrary upper bounds.
-By using the upper bounds selected by the ggplot2 visualisation tool, we increase ecoloical validity.
-Our results are more relevant to charts people create, consequently creating better practical recommendations.

-Okan et al. (2018) suggest that biases related to axis limits will be affected by data visualisation literacy.
-They found… We did not find evidence that data visualisation literacy affected our results.
-It’s possible that this measure captures whether people have sufficient ability to extract information but can’t predict the degree to which they’ll be influenced by subtler design choices (Yang et al., 2021).
-Reyna and Brainerd report that several studies have denomstrated that those with high numeracy are less susceptible to bias.
-Gauging magnitude by calculating at proprotions would certainly rely on numeracy, so this is perhaps a better candidate for understanding individual differences.
-Numeracy (but not necessarily visualisation literacy) is associated with increased sensitivity to framing effects (Peters et al. 2006).

-Appearance matters for gist representations - physical sizes of the elements on a graph, and relations between these elements, contribute, so foreground only charts may increase perceptions of magnitude (Reyna, 2008).

 ## Implications

 For visualisations intended to convey magnitudes, both the axis upper bound and accompanying text warrant consideration from data visualisation designers.
 Where it is not possible to present a denominator in accompanying text, an extended axis should be used, in order to display plotted data in context.
 Even when a denominator is present, a default axis will elicit more variation in responses.
 Not all participants will interpret the chart in the same way as they would if it was displayed graphically.
 An extended axis provides insurance against those failing to take account of denominator information in the accompanying text.